SubhamAlpha/ART_SCHOOL_STUDENT-MANAGEMENT/README.md

 📂 Repository Structure
-main.py: The central entry point for the management system.
+main.py: The central entry point for the management system. also added a help section for description of the product.

 Admitcard.py, certificate.py, result.py, attendance.py: Specialized modules for generating specific document types.